Linear Thompson Sampling Revisited: Discussion

-If we sample a $\wt\theta$ such that the gradient at it $\nabla J(\wt\theta)$ (i.e., which coincides with the corresponding optimal action $x^\star(\wt\theta)$) has the same $V_{t}^{-1}$-norm as $\nabla J(\theta^\star)$, then we could apply the same reasoning as in the original sketch of the proof and bound the regret of any subsequent step.
-More formally, we can define the set $\Theta_t^{\grad} = \{ \theta: \|\nabla J(\theta)\|_{V_t^{-1}} \geq \|\nabla J(\theta^\star)\|_{V_t^{-1}} \}$ of parameters that have larger gradient than $\theta^\star$'s.
-Similar to $\Theta^{\opt}$, if the probability of sampling $\wt\theta$ in $\Theta_t^{\grad}$ is lower-bounded by a constant $p'$, then the proof can be reproduced with exactly the same arguments and result.
-Even further, we could relax the requirement and define $\Theta_t^{\grad}(\alpha) = \{ \theta: \|\nabla J(\theta)\|_{V_t^{-1}} \geq \alpha\|\nabla J(\theta^\star)\|_{V_t^{-1}} \}$, with $\alpha<1$, which would allow even a bigger probability at the cost of an extra constant factor $\alpha$ in the final regret.
-As illustrated in Fig.~\ref{fig:illustration2}, in the case $\X = \Re^d$, $\Theta_t^{\grad}(\alpha)$ corresponds to a cone whose overlap with $\calE^{\ts}$ may actually be even larger than for $\Theta^{\opt}$.
+As illustrated in Fig.~\ref{fig:illustration2}, in the case $\X = B_d(0,1)$, $\Theta_t^{\grad}(\alpha)$ corresponds to a cone whose overlap with $\calE^{\ts}$ may actually be even larger than for $\Theta^{\opt}$.
 This illustration shows that the set of \textit{useful} explorative actions does not necessarily coincide with the set of optimistic parameters and that many more parameters in $\calE^{\ts}$ may contribute to reduce the regret.
 This may explain the empirical success of \ts and it may suggest that the oversampling by a factor $\sqrt{d}$ to ensure optimism may be a too strong requirement.
 Finally, we remark that a similar optimistic argument is employed by~\citet{agrawal2013further} in MAB.
 Nonetheless, in Lemma~2 they prove that the probability of being optimistic increases over time.
 This may suggest that $\calE^{\ts}$ needs to be only a \textit{constant} fraction bigger than $\calE^{\rls}$, since the initial small probability of being optimistic would tend to a constant (or even to 1) later on during the learning process.
-Whether this argument holds and how to prove it remains an open question.
+Whether this argument holds and how to prove it remains an open question.\\

 { \textbf{Acknowledgement} This research is supported in part by a grant from CPER Nord-Pas de Calais/FEDER DATA Advanced data science and technologies 2015-2020, CRIStAL (Centre de Recherche en Informatique et Automatique de Lille), and the French National Research Agency (ANR) under project ExTra-Learn n.ANR-14-CE24-0010-01. }